Not ready to use coupons to save money? Check out these12 ways to save money on groceries without using coupons in Canada!

 Free shipping at Shoppers Drugmart (no min)

-Since I buy a lot of organic and still have children in diapers who wear a lot of Joe Fresh clearance deals, and shop online, the Insider membership has paid for itself several times over already.
+Since I buy a lot of PC products, use the grocery pickup at least once a week, have a family who wears a lot of Joe Fresh clearance deals, and shop online, the Insider membership has paid for itself several times over already.

 As you’re walking through your favourite grocery store, be sure to be on the lookout for clearance deals.
 More often than not, food items on clearance are approaching their expiration date, so stores want to clear them out instead of throwing them out.
 If the product will be consumed before its best before date, then this can be a great way to save.